Alluxio/alluxio/docs/en/overview/Getting-Started.md

 ### [Bonus] Configuration for HDFS

-To configure Alluxio to interact with Amazon S3, add AWS access information to the Alluxio configuration in `conf/alluxio-site.properties`.
-The following commands update the configuration.
+To configure Alluxio to interact with HDFS, provide the path to HDFS configuration files available locally on each node in `conf/alluxio-site.properties`.

 ```console
 $ echo "alluxio.dora.client.ufs.root=hdfs://nameservice/<DIR>" >> conf/alluxio-site.properties